wp-cli/handbook/commands/comment/meta/add/index.md

 : The value of the meta field.
 If ommited, the value is read from STDIN.

 [\--format=&lt;format&gt;]
 : The serialization format for the value.
-Default is plaintext.
+\---
+default: plaintext
+options:
+  - plaintext
+  - json
+\---